skynettoday/skynet-today/content/editorials/_posts/2019-02-04-ai-automation-job-loss.md

 For secured economic growth and avoiding lowering wages, it is important for displaced workers to retrain and find new jobs within a year.
-This is unlikely to happen without government intervention, as workers whose jobs are most automatable receive the least job training, The bright side is we know facilitating large shifts in employment composition is possible - U.S. made big investments in the G.I.
+This is unlikely to happen without government intervention, as workers whose jobs are most automatable receive the least job training.
+The bright side is we know facilitating large shifts in employment composition is possible - U.S. made big investments in the G.I.
 Bill and mandatory secondary education last century, helping American workers move out of